Please note that I use affiliate links in my posts. Clicking through and making a purchase helps me in a small financial way, thank you!

 Do you have someone in your group with special needs?
 Disneyland offers a Disability Assistance Service (DAS) so either City Hall or one of the Guest Relations kiosks should be your first stop of the day.

 What will you eat?
 Do you want to pack in snacks, enjoy sit-down full-service dining for every meal or eat counter-service all day?
 Certain dining locations will require reservation and others you’ll be able to walk right up to and get a seat.
+At Disney World you’ll want to book Advance Dining Reservations for all character meals and full-service dining.

 Best Ways to Research

-Your first research stop should be the official Disneyland website.
+Your first Disney vacation research stop should be the official Disneyland website.
 You’ll be able to access an entertainment schedule, see which rides and attractions will be closed for refurbishment during your visit as well as view complete dining menus and prices for all restaurants.

 I highly recommend these FREE Disney Parks vacation planning videos.
 You can watch them together as a family to find out more about the resorts.
 It’s also an awesome way to build excitement for the trip!
 CLICK THIS IMAGE TO RECEIVE YOUR FREE DISNEYLAND & DISNEY WORLD VACATION PLANNING VIDEO:

-2. Make Decisions Before You Get There
+2. Make Decisions as a Family Before You Get There

-If you are making the trip alone, then it’s no sweat to make decisions on the fly.
+If you are making the first Disney vacation alone, then it’s no sweat to make decisions on the fly.
 But if you’re traveling with your family, it’s best to have a game plan in place and get decisions made before the trip.
 Know that everyone will have expectations about what they want to see and do on their first Disney visit.
 You’ll want to make sure that those dreams are fulfilled!

 Ask each person in your family what their top three things are and make sure those happen.
 Consider purchasing a PassPorter Disneyland Resort Organizer to keep track of all your travel plans as you make them.
+For Disney World, see The Hidden Magic of Walt Disney World Planner: A Complete Organizer, Journal, and Keepsake for Your Unforgettable Vacation.

 As the resident “Disney fan”, I am guilty of having a plan in my head about how our Disney day is going to play out…without letting my husband know!
 Oops.
 This can lead to major disappointment if the adults aren’t on the same page.
 I like dining in the Parks and my husband prefers to pack food in.
 I like to stay in the Parks way after dark and he’s ready to leave after sunset.
 If you don’t discuss these things upfront before your trip you might run into some big frustrations.